 While social media ads for detoxifying teas may have you convinced otherwise, it’s important to remember that sleep is another avenue in which the body detoxifies.
 Our body also produces and regulates hormones during those hours of slumber.
 During the night, the body slows down and resets.
 This is the primary time when short term memory converts into long term memory, our organs reset, and the autonomic nervous system slows down.
 Think of it as our “house cleaning” time.
 This is the time when the body identifies and destroys bad cells and utilizes Human Growth Hormone to repair cells and systems.

 A study done by the University of Rochester Medical Center shows that the brain has different functional states when asleep versus when it’s awake.
-The restorative nature of sleep appears to be the result of the active clearance of the by-products of neural activity that accumulate during wakefulness.
 The lymphatic system clears away toxins or waste products that could be responsible for brain diseases, such as Alzheimer’s and other neurological disorders.

 As we mentioned, sleep is also a time for hormone regulation.
 According to the National Institute for Health, we release specific hormones when we sleep which control the following: